eriksank/eventemitter4/README.md

 });
 ```

-Is it really necessary to tremendously complicate the source code of the module in order to implement this?
+Is it really necessary to tremendously complicate the source code of the module in order to gain so little?

 <a name="whynoteventemitter3"></a>

 ###9.6\.
 Why not EventEmitter3

-_EventEmitter3_ does not have an `onAny` function.
-It is not implemented using any form of set algebra either.
+_EventEmitter3_ does not have an `onAny()` function.
+The module is not implemented using any form of set algebra either.
+So, I did not particularly feel like extending it either.

-Therefore, instead of (probably) painstakingly figuring out how to extend any of the alternative _EventEmitter_ classes, I made the decision to roll my own.
+Therefore, instead of painstakingly extending any of these alternative _EventEmitter_ classes, I made the decision to roll my own.

 <a name="contact"></a>